ddnexus/pagy/docs/toolbox/options.md

 Pagy has a top-down hierarchical options system that allows you to set and override options at different levels.

-!!!success

-- **Keep options local**
-  - For clarity, set options as close as possible to where they're consumed.
-- **Widen the scope when needed**
-  - Use higher-level options when they conveniently affect broader scopes.
-!!!

 #### Global level

 - For example `Pagy.options[:limit] = 10`.